 With all of our Holiday Parks being either close to the South West Coast Path or surrounded by countryside and footpaths, there is no better place to holiday with your dogs.
-The on-park facilities at Highlands End Holiday Park including Martin’s Bar & Restaurant are also specifically designed to meet the needs of dog owners and 3 of the parks have their own dog exercising field.
+The on-park facilities at Highlands End Holiday Park including Martin’s Bar & Restaurant are also specifically designed to meet the needs of dog owners and 3 of the parks have their own dog exercising meadow.
 Charges apply to bring dogs with you on holiday and you can find the information below.
 We do not charge for registered assistance dogs.

 - Dog friendly Lodges, Caravans, Bungalows, Premier Glamping Pods and Safari Tents